SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-30-fda-molnupiravir.md

 Weirdly, absolutely nobody said the word "paxlovid".
 Maybe a legal reason for that?

+At the end, the chair said: "In my many years of chairing these meetings, this is the first one that's gone over time.
+I think that speaks to the complexity of the decision."

 ## The Weekend Conclusion

 Well, it looks like molnupiravir is recommended for EUA, though with less than complete